JuliaLogging/LogRoller.jl/README.md

 - ...
 - `<filename>_n.gz` : last rotated file is discarded when rotated

+## `RollingFileWriterTee`

+Tees raw log entries made a RollingFileWriter on to a Julia `AbstractLogger`.

+Each line of text is taken as a single log message.

+All log entries are made with the same log level, which can be provided during construction.
+It leaves further examination/parsing of log messages (to extract parameters, or detect exact log levels) to the downstream logger.

+Constructor parameters in addition to those for `RollingFileWriter`:
+- `logger`: instance of AbstractLogger to tee log entries to
+- `assumed_level`: level of the log messages to assume (default Info)

 ## `RollingLogger`

 A logger that implements `AbstractLogger` interface and uses a `RollingFileWriter` to provide log rotation.